 Photo by Deb Lindsey for The Washington Post

+This Fennel Salad with Oranges and Olives is crisp, bright, refreshing and juicy —perfect to complement Mediterranean style roasts, stews and soups as a side or starter.
 If you can find them, get blood oranges, which have a stunning red hue and a generous amount of pucker.
-Cara Cara navel oranges are a bit sweeter and gloriously pink inside, and are also a special treat.
-If neither of those is available, regular old navel oranges will work fine
+Cara Cara navel oranges are a bit sweeter and gloriously pink inside and are also a special treat.
+If neither of those are available, regular navel oranges will work fine.

 4 blood oranges (may substitute 3 Cara Cara or other navel oranges)

 2 medium fennel bulbs, cored and thinly sliced, plus a few fronds reserved for garnish

 1/2 cup pitted black olives, such as Kalamata or Sicilian cured olives, cut in half

 3 tablespoons extra-virgin olive oil